Child Vision Problems

 Despite this, 50% of parents don’t schedule regular visits with their children’s eye doctor.
 And vision screening tests performed by school nurses only detect vision problems 5% of the time.
 It’s important for parents to schedule yearly eye exams for their children, especially if the child has poor grades or behavior problems.

-Vision Problems Share Similar Symptoms with Behavioral Problems
+Childrens Vision Problems Share Similar Symptoms with Behavioral Problems

-Undiagnosed vision problems often exhibit many of the same symptoms that are associated with behavioral problems such as ADHD, speech problems, and dyslexia.
+Undiagnosed vision problems in children often exhibit many of the same symptoms that are associated with behavioral problems such as ADHD, speech problems, and dyslexia.
 If left undiagnosed, this can impact your child’s ability to learn.

 Don’t be afraid to ask questions if your child’s teacher brings up the topic of low grades and potential behavior problems.
 See if the teacher can recall them experiencing any of these symptoms: